SharedType/sharedtype/doc/Development.md

 ```bash
 ./mount-tmpfs.sh
 ```

+### Maven profiles
+* `dev` and `release` - control whether to include test maven modules during build.
+* `it` - enable integration test profile. `internal` folder is shared source between `processor` and `it`, IDE may not able to properly resolve classes in `internal` folder for both modules.
+Enable this profile to enable `it` modules in IDE, and disable it when developing against `processor` module.

 ## Development
 ### Run test
 If you encounter compilation problems with your IDE, delegate compilation to maven.